Defending and promoting online rights

 The goal of this project is to seek precedents in German law to benefit open access and defend the digital rights of individuals.

-Julia Reda spent five years as a European Member of Parliament campaigning to reject the EU’s Directive on Copyright in the Digital Single Market.
-The legislation eventually passed - albeit narrowly - but she successfully negotiated a range of balancing elements in the new law.
+Felix Reda (he/they) spent five years as a Member of the European Parliament campaigning to reject the EU’s Directive on Copyright in the Digital Single Market.
+The legislation eventually passed - albeit narrowly - but he successfully negotiated a range of balancing elements in the new law.
 With the directive set to become a reality across all EU countries by 2021, it is time-critical these specific elements are tested so individuals, small organisations and the underprivileged can exercise their rights, and ensure open culture and knowledge remain represented in all languages as part of the future web.

-During her fellowship, Julia will build on the successes of her previous work in Germany and seek legal precedents for the benefit of society.
+During his fellowship, Felix will build on the successes of his previous work in Germany and seek legal precedents for the benefit of society.
 If successful, Germany’s influence on the EU - and the EU’s influence on the rest of the world’s digital policies - could expand protections for the open movement into many other jurisdictions.

-Julia’s work as an MEP successfully stated the case for openness to be considered in copyright law, an area traditionally one-sided and based entirely on an “all rights reserved model.”
-She raised the open movement’s profile during her term and has been a figure of inspiration to many of the hundreds of thousands who protested the EU’s near-capitulation to the whims of the entertainment and publishing industries.
+Felix’s work as an MEP successfully stated the case for openness to be considered in copyright law, an area traditionally one-sided and based entirely on an “all rights reserved model.”
+He raised the open movement’s profile during his term and has been a figure of inspiration to many of the hundreds of thousands who protested the EU’s near-capitulation to the whims of the entertainment and publishing industries.